Bigmax81/example_prometheus_application_nodejs/README.md

 For example, with a Counter metrics, the name ends with _\_total_.
 **help** indicate the usefulness of the metric.

-When the metric is initialized, you can use it in your project with the functions offerts by the Prometheus client like this :
+When the metric is initialized, you can use it in your project with the offered functions by the Prometheus client like this :
 ~~~~
 // Definition of the main route localhost:1000
 server.get("/", async (req, res) =>{